lyphix/RandomCamera/README.md

 this is programmed for my friend, and will use in the Art exhibition.

-press “开始” will open the random camera and start countdown.
+press “开始” will open the camera and start countdown.

 player need to find the camera in time and press space to switch to the next camrea.